Where are you moving to?

 How to Deal with Resistant Landlords

-Challenges Renters May Facing With ESA
+Challenges Renters May Face With an ESA

 Dealing With No-Pet Policies

 While ESAs are exempt from no-pet policies, some landlords may still refuse to accommodate them, citing various concerns.
-Tenants could experience subtle forms of discrimination such as delays in lease approvals or pushback from property managers.
+Tenants could experience subtle forms of discrimination, such as delays in lease approvals or pushback from property managers.

 Handling Potential Denials

-Some landlords may attempt to decline ESA accommodations due to valid concerns such as Property Damage Risks.
+Some landlords may attempt to decline ESA accommodations due to valid concerns, such as Property Damage Risks.

 • Liability Issues: Concern that potential injuries to other tenants or visitors might result.